-Russia out of skating events as sporting sanctions bite
+Russia excluded from skating as sporting sanctions increase

-LAUSANNE, Switzerland (AP) — Russia was excluded from all international ice skating events as sporting sanctions continued to mount Tuesday following the Russian invasion of Ukraine.
+LAUSANNE, Switzerland (AP) — Russian athletes have been excluded from yet another sport that is extremely popular at home following the country’s invasion of Ukraine.

-A day after Russian teams were barred from soccer, rugby and President Vladimir Putin’s preferred sport of hockey — rulings backed by the International Olympic Committee — the International Skating Union decision pushes Russia out of another sport which is hugely popular at home.
+Russia was banned from competing in international ice skating events on Tuesday, a day after being kicked out of soccer competitions and hockey — Vladimir Putin’s favorite sport.
+The decisions follow the International Olympic Committee’s request to keep Russian athletes out of sporting events around the world.

-The ISU said no athletes from Russia or its ally Belarus “shall be invited or allowed to participate” in its events until further notice.
+The International Skating Union, the body that runs the sport around the world, said no athletes from Russia or Belarus “shall be invited or allowed to participate” in events until further notice.

 “The ISU Council reiterates its solidarity with all those affected by the conflict in Ukraine and our thoughts are with the entire Ukrainian people and country,” the ISU said in a statement.

+Belarus has been a key ally of Russia in its attack on Ukraine.

-Barring Russian skaters means the figure skating world championships later this month are expected to take place without Olympic gold medalist Anna Shcherbakova and her teammate Kamila Valieva, who was the focus of a still-unresolved doping dispute at the Winter Olympics last month.
+The world figure skating championships are scheduled for later this month in Montpellier, France.
+The ISU decision means Olympic champion Anna Shcherbakova and 15-year-old teammate Kamila Valieva, who was the focus of a still-unresolved doping dispute at last month’s Winter Olympics, will be excluded from the competition.

-The International Volleyball Federation on Tuesday said it had stripped Russia of hosting rights for the men’s world championship in August and September and would seek another host country or countries.
+Also Tuesday, the International Volleyball Federation said it had stripped Russia of hosting the men’s world championships in August and September and would seek another host country or countries.

 “It would be impossible to prepare and stage the World Championships in Russia due to the war in Ukraine,” the FIVB board said.